 Johal uses a degree of intuition to create what she considers “random” color combinations in preparatory color-pencil sketches before she embarks on the meditative, intimate, and tactile process of painting with brush in hand.

 She is fascinated by the way tonal shifts create a sense of depth, without falling into illusionism.
 Johal writes, “I want my paintings to breathe using simple, geometric shapes that suggest the infinite, for them to be viscerally understood by all, and to explore formalism without sacrificing personal style.”

-Angela Johal holds a BFA in Painting from San Jose State University.
+Angela Johal holds a BFA in Painting from San Jose State University and is represented by SLATE contemporary in Oakland.
 Her work has been exhibited in numerous solo and group exhibitions in venues throughout the Bay Area.